JORDAN 7 DAYS

 DAY 4

-Enjoy a 4x4 Bedouin Jeep Tour inside the Wadi, covering its main highlights.
+• Enjoy a 4x4 Bedouin Jeep Tour inside the Wadi, covering its main highlights.
+Bedouins are Arab tribes

-Transfer to Petra.
-In the evening, enjoy the magic of Petra by night.
+• Transfer to Petra.
+In the evening, experience Petra by night.
+A magical “Indiana Jones” style experience.

-Petra at night is a unique event where more than 1,000 candles light up the ancient city, accompanied by traditional music and cultural shows.
-It happens in the evenings on certain days, usually Sunday to Thursday.
+• Petra at night is a unique event where more than 1,000 candles light up the ancient city, accompanied by traditional music and cultural shows.
+Ticket needed.
+Happens evenings on some nights, usually Sunday–Thursday.
+Check with ticket sellers.

 DAY 5